renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 You may want to choose a different database from Postgres, but most of the time that will be your choice.
 If you do not need a DB you may rethink the fact that you may not need Rails at all :) Take a look at [Sinatra](http://www.sinatrarb.com/) or [Angular](https://angular.io/)

-* Update the Ruby version in `.ruby-version` and load it in the fresh project's `Gemfile` like this
+* Load the Ruby version automatically in the fresh project's `Gemfile` by adding this:

   ```ruby File.read(File.join(__dir__, '.ruby-version'))```